Cancer proteogenomics - from methods to clinical applications – Janne Lehtiö's Group

 Team leader: Dr. Rui Branca

-In our group, we are developing and applying mass spectrometry (MS)-based methods with an aim to improve human proteome analysis.
-We have developed a prefractionation method known as high-resolution peptide isoelectric focusing (HiRIEF) (Branca et al., Nature Methods 2014).
-This method allows reproducible fractionation leading to a reduction of sample complexity prior to MS-analysis.
-This improves analytical depth, increases peptide and protein sequence coverage, improves overlap of detected peptides and proteins between samples, and provides an additional data point to each peptide, the peptide isoelectric point, allowing novel applications.
-One such novel application is using MS-data in an unbiased genome-wide search for protein coding DNA sequences in the human genome (proteogenomics) (Branca et al., Nature Methods 2014; Boekel et al., Nature Biotechnology 2015; Zhu et al., Nature Communications 2018).
-We are also developing methods to improve tissue and plasma proteome analysis, detection and quantification of post-translational modifications (most notably phosphorylations, glycosylations, and redox related cysteine modifications), and targeted analysis of proteins.
-To interpret the vast amounts of information generated by proteomics technologies, we have developed tools for splice variant specific quantification at protein level (Zhu et al., Mol.
-Cell.
-Prot.
-2014), a galaxy based proteogenomics pipeline (Boekel et al., Nature Biotechnology 2015), and methods to improve quantification accuracy in proteomics (Forshed et al., Mol.
-Cell.
-Prot.
-2011; Hultin-Rosenberg et al., Mol.
-Cell.
-Prot.
-2013; Sandberg et al., J. Proteomics 2014).
-Recently we have started to implement immunopeptidomics and our proteogenomics methods to the discovery of tumor specific antigens in cancer samples.
+In our group, we are focused on developing and applying mass spectrometry (MS)-based methods to enhance human proteome analysis.
+We have pioneered a prefractionation method known as high-resolution peptide isoelectric focusing (HiRIEF) (Branca et al., Nature Methods 2014).
+This technique enables reproducible fractionation, reducing sample complexity before MS analysis.
+As a result, it improves analytical depth, increases peptide and protein sequence coverage, enhances the overlap of detected peptides and proteins between samples, and provides an additional data point for each peptide—the peptide isoelectric point.
+This allows for novel applications, such as using MS data in unbiased genome-wide searches for protein-coding DNA sequences in the human genome (proteogenomics) (Branca et al., Nature Methods 2014; Boekel et al., Nature Biotechnology 2015; Zhu et al., Nature Communications 2018).

 Lung cancer research